k8gb-io/k8gb/CONTRIBUTING.md

 # How to contribute

-k8gb is MIT licensed and accepts contributions via GitHub pull requests.
+k8gb is Apache 2 licensed and accepts contributions via GitHub pull requests.
 This document outlines some of the conventions on commit message formatting, contact points for developers, and other resources to help get contributions into k8gb project.

 # Slack chat